wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.3.2 =
+* Note: Moved to a new version numbering system (internal use only).
+* New Feature: Now fully Multisite compatible, including removal of database entries on delete.
+Each blog can have it's own connection.
+* New Feature: New Advanced Silent Cache.
+New system refreshes the cache in the background, after page load.
+Meaning there is no impact on page load speed while refreshing data.
+* Bug Fix: Fixed duplicated 'Settings saved.' message on the plugin settings page.
+* Bug Fix: Fixed call to un-install script, so that the code runs correctly.

 = 0.26 =
 * Bug Fix: Changed how we request your Tweets, now using User ID instead of Screen Name.